General Auditions: August

 Join the Jam:

 Stick around at the end Friday House Party for our jam session, where teams, performers, and students all get a chance to perform together.
-This is an excellent opportunity for you to get comfortable with performing at Kismet and to develop the skills necessary for auditions.
+This is an excellent opportunity for you to get comfortable performing at Kismet and work on skills necessary for auditions.

 Participate in Drop-in Practice Groups:

-Every Thursday at 6:30 p.m., our drop-in practice group meets, and every other Wednesday at 7pm our bilingual drop-in practice group meets, to hone essential improv skills, tactics, and strategies.
+Every Thursday at 6:30 p.m., our drop-in practice group meets, and every other Saturday at 2pm our bilingual drop-in practice group meets.
+Participants work on essential improv skills, tactics, and strategies.
 These are supportive environments where you can practice, receive feedback, and prepare for successful scenes.

 Enroll in a Class: